Car Loan Process: How Does an Auto Loan Work in the Philippines?

 • RCBC Auto Loan Calculator[8]

-Using an online loan calculator to compute the car financing cost is pretty simple.
 Just choose your preferred vehicle type, down payment, and repayment term.
 The loan calculator may also ask you to enter the vehicle's selling price and other related information.

 The results will show you the loan amount (usually 50% to 80% of a car's selling price), the down payment amount, and monthly amortization.
-You can re-compute to see how these amounts will change if, let's say, you select a higher or lower down payment and a longer or shorter term.
+You can re-compute to see how these amounts will change if, say, you select a higher or lower down payment and a longer or shorter term.

-car loan process - psbank computation
+car loan process - security bank car loan calculator

-3. Compare Loans
+Step 3: Compare Loans

 Researching and comparing auto loans in the Philippines allows you to determine which is best for your budget.
 Specifically, check the interest rate, loan amount, down payment, and repayment terms of different lenders.